Queenie Watts: Biography

 In 1966 she appeared in the film version of Alfie, singing "Goodbye, Dolly Gray" in a memorable, riotous bar-room brawl sequence, and also appeared as a pub singer in the Tommy Steele film Half a Sixpence in 1967.

 Her sole record called Queen High, in which she sang the same songs from Portrait of Queenie, and was accompanied by The Mike McKenzie Group and Stan Tracey's Quintet, was released in 1966 on the UK Columbia label with catalogue number SX 6047.

 She also appeared in Ken Loach's Poor Cow (1967); in the film version of Up the Junction (1968); as a pub landlady, in All Coppers Are...
-(1972); as the ill-fated housekeeper in the horror film Schizo (1976).; in many British 1970s sex comedies including Keep It Up, Jack (1973); Intimate Games (1976); Come Play with Me (1977); and Confessions from the David Galaxy Affair (1979).
+(1972); as the ill-fated housekeeper in the horror film Schizo (1976); in many British 1970s sex comedies including Keep It Up, Jack (1973); Intimate Games (1976); Come Play with Me (1977); and Confessions from the David Galaxy Affair (1979).
 She was often seen in television programmes through the 1960s and 1970s, including the successful, but critically panned, Romany Jones (1972–75), and its sequel Yus, My Dear (1976) in which Arthur Mullard featured as her husband.
 Watts also appeared with Mullard, playing Lily and Wally Briggs from Romany Jones, in the third On the Buses film spin-off Holiday on the Buses in 1973.
-She was also a mainstay of the comedy drama series Beryl's Lot, appearing as Beryl's neighbor Freda Mills from 1973-75.
+She was also a mainstay of the comedy drama series Beryl's Lot, appearing as Beryl's neighbour Freda Mills from 1973-75.

 On stage, she played Mary in Edward Bond's play Saved at the Royal Court Theatre in 1969.

-Watts appeared in Dad's Army in the role of Mrs Edna Peters, also in several episodes of Dixon of Dock Green in different roles; in two episodes of Callan (appearing as the aunt of petty crook Lonely, played by Russell Hunter); and one episode of Steptoe and Son (1972).
+Watts appeared in Dad's Army in the role of Mrs Edna Peters, also in several episodes of Dixon of Dock Green in different roles; in two episodes of Callan (appearing as the aunt of petty crook Lonely, played by Russell Hunter); and singular episodes of Steptoe and Son (1972) and George and Mildred (1979).
 She appeared in three episodes of the Play for Today anthology series for the BBC, including Waterloo Sunset transmitted on 23 January 1979.

 She ran pubs (including the Iron Bridge Tavern, East India Dock Road, London and the Rose and Crown, Pennyfields, Poplar) with her husband, "Slim Watts", where she also sang and played piano with an eight-piece band to pull in more customers.